 NEW YORK (AP) — Bluster and brutishness have long made a home on reality TV, including Donald Trump’s former showcase.

-But since relinquishing his “Celebrity Apprentice” post in exchange for the presidential bid he launched last summer, Trump has played a major role in importing the ruckus of reality TV and the headlines it generates to the political arena.
-The race Trump dominates and the coverage he amasses have seemed to take their cue from an episode of, well, “The Celebrity Apprentice.”
+But since relinquishing his “Celebrity Apprentice” post in exchange for the presidential bid he launched in June 2015, Trump has played a major role in importing the ruckus of reality TV — and the bounty of headlines it generates — to the political arena.
+The race Trump dominates and the coverage he, more than anyone, amasses have seemed to take their cue from an episode of, well, “The Celebrity Apprentice.”

-This week, he took his all-too-real reality show to Cleveland for the Republication National Convention, where he was crowned the party’s nominee for president.
+This week, he brought his all-too-real reality show to Cleveland for the Republication National Convention, where he was crowned as the party’s candidate for president.

-But along the way what unfolded seemed a cavalcade of TV memes:
+But along the way, as with any reality show, what unfolded seemed a cavalcade of TV memes:

 — A galaxy of distant stars (Scott Baio?
-Kimberlin Brown?) who seemed borrowed from some reality show.
+Kimberlin Brown?) who, flickering at the podium, seemed borrowed from some reality show like, well, “Celebrity Apprentice.”

 — A summer rerun of passages from a Michelle Obama speech by would-be first lady Melania Trump.

-— The obligatory catfight when convention speaker Texas Sen. Ted Cruz got booed for not endorsing Trump hours after Trump’s plane buzzed his speech at a rally.
+— The obligatory catfight when convention speaker Ted Cruz got booed for not endorsing Trump, just hours after Trump’s plane buzzed his speech at a rally.

-Since gliding from above on a Trump Tower escalator to announce his candidacy, Trump has drawn from the playbook of reality TV as he defied seemingly every rule of politics.
+Since gliding from above on a Trump Tower escalator to announce his candidacy 13 months ago, Trump has drawn from the playbook of reality TV as he defied seemingly every rule of politics.

-Trump is hardly the first candidate with show-biz sheen to enter politics.
-Those from the entertainment world who won office include Clint Eastwood, Sonny Bono, Jesse Ventura, Al Franken, Ronald Reagan and Arnold Schwarzenegger, soon to be Trump’s successor as “Apprentice” host.
+Trump, of course, is hardly the first candidate with show-biz sheen to enter politics.
+Those from the entertainment world who famously won office include Clint Eastwood, Sonny Bono, Jesse Ventura, Al Franken, Ronald Reagan and Arnold Schwarzenegger (soon to be Trump’s successor as “Apprentice” host).

 But Trump is different.
-What Trump understands, and what fellow candidates were forced to reckon with, is television’s appetite for raw sensation.
+What Trump understands (and what his fellow candidates were forced to reckon with) is television’s appetite for raw sensation.

-This applies in spades to cable news networks scrambling to fill gaping schedules with viewer-pleasing content.
-For the past 13 months, they’ve feasted on the spectacle of Trump.
-Long before the convention, thanks to Trump’s debate and other campaign trail appearances, his clamored-for interviews and the hours of play-by-play analysis lavished on his candidacy by correspondents and commentators, he has represented a fire hose of TV content.
+This applies in spades to the cable news networks.
+Year in and year out, 24/7, they scramble to fill their gaping schedules with viewer-pleasing content.
+For the past 13 months, they have feasted on the spectacle of Trump.
+Long before the GOP convention, thanks to Trump’s debate and other appearances on the campaign trail, his clamored-for interviews, and the hours of play-by-play analysis lavished on his candidacy by legions of correspondents and commentators, he has represented a fire hose of TV content.

-Although the Trump candidacy, even now, remains astonishing to some observers, his video chops never should have been in doubt.
+While the Trump candidacy, even now, remains astonishing to some, his TV finesse should have never been in doubt.

-“If he wouldn’t have had that, I wouldn’t have cast him in the first place,” Burnett said months ago.
+“He had a media presence way before ‘The Apprentice,'” the show’s creator, Mark Burnett, told The Associated Press a few months ago.
+“If he wouldn’t have had that, I wouldn’t have cast him in the first place.”

-Trump’s TV appeal was certainly no mystery to Jeff Zucker, who in 2003 was entertainment president of NBC and snapped up the new project starring Trump and masterminded by Burnett, red-hot from “Survivor.”
+Trump’s TV appeal was certainly no mystery to Jeff Zucker, who in 2003 was Entertainment president of a struggling NBC and snapped up the new project starring Trump and masterminded by Burnett, already red-hot from “Survivor.”

-Even before “The Apprentice” premiered in 2004, Trump was no stranger to TV.
-For instance, in just 10 days in May 1997 he was seen on his “Miss Universe Pageant” telecast on CBS and made sitcom cameo appearances as himself on NBC’s “Suddenly Susan” and ABC’s “The Drew Carey Show.”
+But even before “The Apprentice” premiered in January 2004, Trump was no stranger to TV.
+For instance, in the span of just 10 days in May 1997, he not only was seen on his “Miss Universe Pageant” telecast on CBS, but also made sitcom cameo appearances as himself on NBC’s “Suddenly Susan” and ABC’s “The Drew Carey Show.”

-With his entry into politics, he has proved himself anew as must-see TV, a crossover artist who knew to intensify his message and harshen its delivery in service to a constituency only he seemed to detect.
+With his entry into politics, Trump has proved himself anew as must-see TV — a crossover artist who knew to intensify his message and harshen its delivery in service to a constituency only he seemed to detect.

-Bent on the White House as his next acquisition, he has continued to dazzle with showmanship and fury as the shake-things-up star of this presidential reality show.
+Bent on the White House as his next acquisition, he has continued to dazzle with showmanship and fury as the “shake-things-up” star of this presidential reality show, which he, more than anyone, has defined (even giving his own genitals a public shout-out).

-In a flash of self-effacement during a 2013 interview he said he went to “The Apprentice” unsure of its prospects.
-With show-biz, he declared, “You NEVER know what’s gonna happen.”
+In a flash of self-effacement during a 2013 interview with the AP he said he came to “The Apprentice” unsure of its prospects.
+With show biz, he declared, “You NEVER know what’s gonna happen.”

 Unless, of course, you do.